mijo2/Navigation-RL/Report.md

 In unity environment, when there are multiple agents that are playing with or against one another, it is feasible to train a single Q value approximation for both of them.
 Both the agents will obviously have different states and may take different actions accordingly, but they will effectively use the same action-value function to approximate the values and imporve on the function accordingly together

+*To append image of the agent and brain diagram from unity posts or readme

 For example - Suppose there are multiple agents

 ### State representation

 ### Action representation

+*To append action diagram explaining the actions

 # Deep Q Learning